Amine-Itani/Quizzes/Quiz-072.md

 # Quiz 072
 Although this quiz is in pseudocode, the template and logical thinking is still present in the python version.
 Note for revision: remember pseudocode conventions.

+However, the pseudocode algorithm remains in the comments for future reference.

 ## Task
 ![image](https://github.com/user-attachments/assets/9bffa889-7d93-4cf2-aba2-d0ce880f47b4)